Managing your pension

 How to register on the Member Portal

-To register on the Portal, simply visit the Nationwide Pension Fund website and select the ‘Click here to log in to your Member Portal’ option on the left of the screen, then select the ‘First time user?’ option.
+To register on the Portal, simply select the ‘Click here to log in to your Member Portal’ option on the left of the screen, then select the ‘First time user?’ option.
 You’ll need a ‘Unique ID’ to access the system.
 If you have misplaced your Unique ID, you’ll need to contact the Administrator.

 You can also watch the registration tutorial available in the video hub on nationwidepensionfund.co.uk/video-hub